Skip to main content

 What might be funnier is that their best source is "From the mouth of the Catholic priest."
 I'm laughing, thinking how some Filipino Catholics just refuse to do some research.
 Sure, some scholarly sites require payment to get some sources.
 Do they even bother to do research on what the CBCP priest said, or do they obey the CBCP like some "infallible source"?
 If the doctrine of papal infallibility only means that the Pope is preserved from doctrinal error, the Pope can be wrong when it comes to certain facts.
 The Pope might accidentally say something like 40 x 4 = 1,600 if he didn't get a good night's sleep.
 What makes the CBCP well, "infallible" in all matters?
 The doctrine of papal infallibility never addressed that the Pope or the clergy are supposedly free from all types of error!

 Such people might remind me of the people in Noli Me Tangere and in Rizal's day.
 Some people got so used to their oppression that they grew comfortable in it.
 Some Filipinos have the wrong idea of resilience, something that the CBCP may be promoting (read here).
-The CBCP are pretty much like the friars of Rizal's day too.
-For one, since when did constitutional amendments automatically mean certain stuff the CBCP are against (such as same-sex unions and abortion) automatically become part of the constitution?
+The CBCP are pretty much like the friars of Rizal's day, too.
+For one, since when did constitutional amendments automatically mean certain stuff the CBCP is against (such as same-sex unions and abortion) automatically become part of the constitution?
 Some countries are open to FDI but are also against what the CBCP is against.
 It's all about selective change.
 That is if changing for the better, not for the worse.

 Fortunately, some Filipino Catholics are seeing how the CBCP has been outdated.
 The CBCP and Filipino Catholics, who oppose FDI, as "evil", are already outdated.
 Please, other Catholic countries are doing better than the Philippines because of better systems.
 Italy and France are predominantly Catholic but they don't subscribe to Damaso economics.
 That's why Italy and France are doing better than the Philippines.